grz0zrg/fas/README.md

 Physical modelling in Fragment use models, Karplus-Strong string synthesis is implemented out of the box.

-Water droplet model is also available if compiled with Soundpipe.
+Water droplet and bar model is also available if compiled with Soundpipe.

 #### Karplus-Strong